p2peditor/CompGenerator/README.md

 ## 3.2 Assigned Staging

+Assigned staging does not put specific competitors on specific stages, but puts events on the stages you dictate.
 If you want a particular event to take place on a single, specific stage, you can specify the stage for that event in your config file.
 See the documentation above for the `events` key of the config file.
 All competitors, regardless of what competing group they are in or how many people are competing, will be assigned to the stage you specify in the config file.
+Events that are not assigned to a specific stage will be assigned using Round Robin or Single Staging, as appropriate.

 ## 3.3 Single Staging